fukata/network-latest-posts/readme.txt

 == Description ==

 This plugin pull the recent posts from all the blogs in your network and displays them in your main site (or any internal site) using shortcodes or widgets.
-For further details please visit: http://en.8elite.com/network-latest-posts [English] http://es.8elite.com/network-latest-posts [Espanol] http://fr.8elite.com/network-latest-posts [Francais]
+For further details please visit: http://en.8elite.com/network-latest-posts [English] http://es.8elite.com/network-latest-posts [Espanol] http://fr.8elite.com/network-latest-posts [Francais].

-This plugin works with Wordpress 3 Network (multisites)
+This plugin works with Wordpress 3 Network (multisites) Looking for single install versions? http://single-latest-posts.laelitenetwork.com

 == Installation ==